 Common High Hamstring Pain Misdiagnoses

-It is extremely common for runners to be misdiagnosed by Sports Medicine professionals.
+It is very common for this injury to be misdiagnosed.
 Common misdiagnoses include:

 High Hamstring Tendonopathy Self Test

 Lie on your back and bend the knee on your painful leg.
 Then with your knee bent, bring the knee of your painful leg towards your chest.
 Once you have brought it as far as you can towards your chest slowly start to straighten your knee.
 If you feel discomfort in the same region where you have pain when you run or sit, then you may have High Hamstring Tendonopathy.

 Many runners can run with High Hamstring Tendonopathy as long as they run flatter surfaces, run at conversation-pace and avoid steep hills or hill intervals.
 If the runner continues to aggravate the High Hamstring Tendonopathy the condition will worsen and could possibly result in an avulsion of the hamstring.